Annual Study Weekend

 12:00-12:45 Quick Fire Discussion Groups

-Flex your music library brain by joining a couple of 15-minute interactive sessions! (from a selection of topics to be confirmed)
+Flex your music library brain by joining a couple of 15-minute interactive sessions!
+Choose from the following:

-Educational tours: (i) Christ Church Library, St Aldate’s; (ii) Bate Collection of Historical Musical Instruments, Oxford University Music Faculty; (iii) Music Faculty Library.
+Educational visits: (i) Christ Church Library, St Aldate’s; (ii) Bate Collection of Historical Musical Instruments, Oxford University Music Faculty; (iii) Music Faculty Library.

 Tour times are: 14:30 15:30 16:15